qunitjs/qunit/docs/api/config/index.md

 </body>
 ```

-If you have custom plugins or want to re-use your configuration across multiple HTML test suites, you can also configure your project from an external `/test/bootstrap.js` script.
+If you have custom plugins or want to re-use your configuration across multiple HTML files, you can also configure your project from an external `/test/bootstrap.js` script.
 Make sure to place this script before your other test files.

 When using the [QUnit CLI](../../cli.md), you can setup your project and configure QUnit via [`--require`](../../cli.md#--require).